 The parties may then choose to do any of the following:

-- become an incorporated joint venture and form a company, or
+- become an incorporated joint venture and form a company

 - remain an unincorporated joint venture.